Andrea Daly: Early life

 Daly was born in Wellington in 1965.
 She grew up partly in the Hokianga, one of the first areas of European settlement in New Zealand and the birthplace of Roman Catholicism in the country.
 While no longer a practising Catholic, curator Philip Clarke noted in 2010 that 'Catholic knowledge and sensibilities remain deeply ingrained and these sensibilities continue to inform and be celebrated within her jewellery practice'.

 Education

 Art historians Damian Skinner and Kevin Murray give Daly as an example of one of the early jewellers to emerge from new tertiary courses in their 2014 history of contemporary jewellery in New Zealand and Australia.
 She studied at Sydney College of the Arts, completing a Bachelor of Visual Arts in 1987.
 The following year, she gained a Post Graduate Diploma in Visual Arts majoring in contemporary jewellery.
-In 1998, she completed a Masters in Philosophy majoring in Art History at Auckland University.
+In 1998, she completed a master's degree in Philosophy majoring in Art History at Auckland University.